javierivanov/ObsSM/README.md

 # ObsSM 1.0 version
 ALMA Log's State Machine Parser

-For more information see: https://github.com/javierivanov/ObsSM/wiki
+This is the -how to compile and run-, for further information see: https://github.com/javierivanov/ObsSM/wiki

 # ObsSM: Interpreter